fru/btld-template/literate/0-state.md

 Our approach relies on freezing the data first and then unfreezing it for the update proxy, just to freeze again after the changes are done.

-We set the symbol `[[frozen]]` to true on any frozen object.
-This indicates that the whole subtree is frozen.
-Testing for `Object.isFrozen()` only checks the shallow object.

 ```typescript
 function isObject(value: unknown): value is object {
   return value !== null && typeof value === 'object';